-I’d advise that you go at least one size bigger than what you normally wear.
+Go at least one size bigger than what you normally wear.
 Be sure to check size guides and reviews to see whether the wading boots fit true to size.
 Some manufacturers actually account for you wearing thick socks.
 Others don’t’.

 Thick padded ankle sections

 If your wading boots don’t support your ankles and keep you on your feet, they are a little useless.